Categories

 Overview of The Cognitive Triad

-Written by Abdullah Qureshi Aaron Beck was one of the first people to say that the way people think about things can cause negative emotional experiences.
+Aaron Beck was one of the first people to say that the way people think about things can cause symptoms of mental illness.
 In fact, the way people think about and process personal information can maintain this depressive state.
-In particular, Beck’s (1979) cognitive theory says that the cognitive triad is a…
+In particular, Beck’s (1979) cognitive theory says that the cognitive triad is a key process that […]

 History of Psychology in Pakistan